ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Security and Privacy requirements of a BPI are key and are strongly dependent on the security and privacy assurances of the CCSM on which the BPI is implemented can provide.
 BPIs need to take great care to avoid the following two situations:

 1. Weaken the security assurances of the underlying CCSM by increasing the CCSM attack surface.
-Such an expansion of the attack surface can occur through, for example, concentration of value-at-risk in one or more BPIs above the value used to economically secure the underlying CCSM.
+Such an expansion of the attack surface can occur through, for example, the concentration of value-at-risk in one or more BPIs above the value used to economically secure the underlying CCSM.
 This situation would provide an economic incentive to attack, and subvert, the underlying CCSM to extract the value in one or more BPIs.
 2. Increase the existing attack surface of a CCSM such that the security assurances of the BPI become significantly weaker than the underlying CCSM.
 An example of such a situation can occur when a commercial State Object such as a Financing contract or an Order in BPI A is dependent on a commercial State Object such as an invoice as collateral in BPI B, and when BPI B has weaker transaction finality assurances than either BPI A or the underlying CCSM.
-In that scenario, the commercial State Object in BPI A cannot provably rely on the invoice as collateral in BPI B since the invoice might be reverted, and it would then no longer be a suitable collateral.
+In that scenario, the commercial State Object in BPI A cannot provably rely on the invoice as collateral in BPI B since the invoice might be reverted, and it would then no longer be suitable collateral.

 Hence, this document enumerates the following requirements below:

-**[R12]**	A BPI MUST have the same security assurances as the CCSM it utilizes.
+**[R12]**	A BPI MUST have the same security assurances as to the CCSM it utilizes.

 **[R13]**	A BPI MUST support cryptographic algorithms based on commonly used and security-audited libraries.